• Maintaining Your Sanity While Studying at Home

 Criminal Justice

 You may have an idea in your head, based on your favorite TV crime dramas, of what a criminal justice career would be like.
 However, the criminal justice system is large and includes detecting crimes as well as prosecuting and sentencing criminals.
 Individuals who study criminal justice and criminology learn about the environments in which crimes occur.
-They study criminal psychology and seek to understand the benefits and drawbacks of broad issues, such as how the criminal justice system enforces laws and addresses inequities.
+They study criminal psychology and seek to understand the benefits and drawbacks of broad issues, such as how the criminal justice system enforces laws.

 If working in the criminal justice system interests you, consider becoming a police officer, loss prevention specialist, private investigator, forensic science technician, insurance fraud investigator, corrections officer, forensic psychologist, or jury consultant, among the many available options.